awsdocs/aws-chatbot-admin-guide/doc_source/related-services.md

 ## Amazon EventBridge<a name="eventbridge"></a>

  AWS Chatbot supports multiple AWS services through [Amazon EventBridge rules](https://docs.aws.amazon.com/eventbridge/latest/userguide/create-eventbridge-rule.html)\.
-Amazon EventBridge uses rules to help manage AWS service events and how you respond to them\.
+EventBridge uses rules to help manage AWS service events and how you respond to them\.
 You can use these rules to associate an Amazon SNS topic \(or other actions\) with an event type from any AWS service\.

-You map the Amazon SNS topic to the Amazon EventBridge rule, and then map it to a Slack channel or Amazon Chime webhook in the AWS Chatbot console\.
+You map the Amazon SNS topic to the EventBridge rule, and then map it to a chat channel or Amazon Chime webhook in the AWS Chatbot console\.
 When a service event matches the rule, the rule's target Amazon SNS topic sends an event to the AWS Chatbot for processing\.
 The AWS Chatbot then sends a notification to the chat room\.
-For more information about creating Amazon EventBridge rules for AWS Chatbot see, [Creating an Amazon EventBridge Rule that sends notifications to AWS Chatbot](create-eventbridge-rule.md)\.
+For more information about creating EventBridge rules for AWS Chatbot see, [Creating an EventBridge Rule that sends notifications to AWS Chatbot](create-eventbridge-rule.md)\.

 **Note**
 AWS Chatbot only delivers notifications with their original EventBridge event message content to chat channels\.
 If this message content is modified \(such as by using EventBridge [InputTransformers](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-transform-target-input.html)\), AWS Chatbot won't be able to deliver notifications to your chat channels\.

 Previously, AWS Chatbot event support only included: AWS Config, Amazon GuardDuty, AWS Health, AWS Security Hub, and AWS Systems Manager\.
-Currently, AWS Chatbot can process most service events handled by Amazon EventBridge\.
-For an exhaustive list of supported service events, see [EventBridge Event Examples from Supported AWS Services](https://docs.aws.amazon.com/eventbridge/latest/userguide/event-types.html) in the *Amazon EventBridge User Guide*\.
+Currently, AWS Chatbot can process most service events handled by EventBridge\.
+For an exhaustive list of supported service events, see [EventBridge Event Examples from Supported AWS Services](https://docs.aws.amazon.com/eventbridge/latest/userguide/event-types.html) in the *EventBridge User Guide*\.

 **Note**
 Event notifications from: CloudWatch Alarms, CodeBuild, CodeCommit, CodeDeploy, and CodePipeline are not currently supported via EventBridge rules\.
-If you want to receive notifications for one of these services, you can go to its console, and configure Amazon SNS notifications that you can then map to your Slack channel or Amazon Chime webhook configuration in AWS Chatbot\.
+If you want to receive notifications for one of these services, you can go to its console, and configure Amazon SNS notifications that you can then map to your chat channel or Amazon Chime webhook configuration in AWS Chatbot\.
 For more information, see [Amazon CloudWatch alarms ](#cloudwatch)or [Notifications for AWS developer tools](#codeserviceevents)\.

 ## [AWS Config](https://console.aws.amazon.com/config/)<a name="aws-config"></a>